Do I Need a Lawyer for an Uncontested Adoption?

 - The parties seeking to adopt must file a number of legal documents with the court within specified deadlines.

-- The petitioners must be able to resolve any outstanding questions surrounding the child’s paternity.
+- The prospective adoptive parents must be able to resolve any outstanding questions surrounding the child’s paternity.

 - If the other biological parent is still alive, they must give their consent in order for the adoption to proceed as uncontested.